19 Jaw-Dropping Facts About Hummingbirds

 Courtesy Carl Leichtenberger/Birds Blooms

 A hummingbird uses its tongue, which functions as a tiny pump, to suck the sought-after sweet liquid from feeders and flowers.
-This bird has a trait that every pregnant women wishes their husband had.
+These are the most majestic birds found in nature.

 They migrate far